Art

 animals they "found" by the seashore.

-construction paper into strips approximately 2 1/2 inches wide with a
+construction paper into a strip approximately 2 1/2 inches wide with a

 children can glue this wavy piece (the ocean waves) to a brown or tan

-clam images on the brown area (the sand).
+clam images on the brown area (the shore).
 Tell the children the

-blue part represents the water waves and the brown or tan part the
+blue part represents the seashore ocean water, and the brown or tan part the

 sand.